 Going to court in Parramatta?

-If you have been charged with a criminal offence, or issued with a criminal infringement notice which you are considering disputing, call Sydney Criminal Lawyers anytime on (02) 9261 8881 and let our experienced criminal lawyers in Parramatta provide you with accurate advice about your options and the best way forward.
+If you have been charged with a criminal offence, or issued with a criminal infringement notice which you are considering disputing, call Sydney Criminal Lawyers anytime on (02) 9261 8881 and let our experienced criminal and traffic lawyers in Parramatta provide you with accurate advice about your options and the best way forward.

 Our Parramatta office is located just opposite the Justice Precinct carpark, at Suite 3 of 27 Hunter Street, Parramatta.